KenKilmartin/year3-story-2018/README.md

 <h1> The Changes made are : </h1>
 [vol 1 Chapter 1] (Making chapter htmls ) <br>
-[vol 2 chapter 1] (Starting off writing intial ideas for chapter 1, setting the scene)
+[vol 2 Chapter 1] (Starting off writing intial ideas for chapter 1, setting the scene)
 <br>
 [vol 3] (Setting the theme for readme) <br>
 [vol 4 Chapter 1] (Fixed issue raised and went through and edited some spelling and grammer)